Instantly compare current mortgage rates in British Columbia for free.

 For example, Vancouver is one of the most expensive cities in Canada to live in, and it is difficult for new homebuyers to break into the city's housing market.
 However, outside city limits and into more rural areas, homebuyers may find they can buy more with less and keep living costs of living down within less populated areas.

 One of the most significant expenses in B.C. is the cost of car insurance.
-The Insurance Bureau of Canada says that B.C. has the highest rates in Canada, with an average rate last year of $1,832 — second only to Ontario.
+The Insurance Bureau of Canada says that B.C. has the highest rates in Canada, second only to Ontario.

 B.C. is also very attractive for its temporal climate and boasts a healthy retirement population, especially in Victoria.
 Tourism and trade are also essential to B.C.'s economy, making it a relatively expensive destination for residents and visitors.